villekf/OMEGA-doc/docs/source/usage.rst

 | ``options.subsets = 1;``, the number of subsets.
 Note that this has to be minimum of 1!
 Note also that if you use forward/backward projection operators and want to use automatic subsets, you need to specify this before creating the class object (MATLAB/Octave) or initializing it (Python).
 | ``options.subset_type = 8;``, the subset selection type.
 See :doc:`algorithms`.
 For PET data, it is recommended to use 1 instead of 8.
 In Python, this is ``subsetType``, which can be used in MATLAB/Octave as well.
 | ``options.stochasticSubsetSelection = false;``, if true, the subsets are selected stochastically.
-| ``options.bedOffset = 0;``, offset value of the bed for multi-bed case.
+| ``options.bedOffset = 0;``, offset value of the bed for multi-bed case, i.e. how much is the bed moved.
 Should contain the offsets for each bed position.
 Built-in algorithms only!
 | ``options.nBed = 1;``, number of bed positions.
 Built-in algorithms only!
 | ``options.save_iter = false;``, if true, saves ALL intermediate iterations.
 Only full iterations, not sub-iterations.
 Built-in algorithms only!
 | ``options.saveNIter = uint32([]);``, save specific iteration numbers.
 This uses zero-based indexing so 0 is the result of the first iteration, 1 the second, etc.